cervoise/blog/trainings/win32-buffer-overflow/README.md

    * is not working on Windows 2000 (but you can check your DLL on another sytem)
   * WinDbg for Windows XP is available on the Waybackmachine: http://web.archive.org/web/20130118182453/https://msdl.microsoft.com/download/symbols/debuggers/dbg_x86_6.11.1.404.msi

+These exercices are also a good opportunity to test Metasploit payloads ;)

 ## Simple Win32 stack based buffer overflow

 ### Simple JMP ESP